bridgethaney/Map_Design_Tiles/README.md

 ## Acknowledgements

-Used a snippet of code from cmulders on Github to remove white grid line bug that was visible on all browsers for the Map 4.
+Used a snippet of code from cmulders on Github to remove white grid lines between tiles that are visible on browsers for the Map 4.
 Special Theme: Times Square Neon map.
+This issue is has been experienced by several users when making tiles maps in Leaflet.
 I am also using some snippets of code written by Bo Zhao for GEOG 458 Lab 4.

 ## Sources